gespel/Lydia/README.md

 # Lydia
-An IP Scanner with auto ssh bruter and wordlist cracker.
-KISS.
-Thats it.
+An IP Scanner with auto ssh bruter and wordlist cracker
 ## Dependency
 The Cracker needs the paramiko Library.
 ### Install and first launch